miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 #### 1. Purpose

-RESTup - JavaSE / 6 HTTP server provides a RESTful API to the console applications of the operating system (hereinafter referred to as services).
+RESTup - JavaSE/6 HTTP server provides a RESTful API to the console applications of the operating system (hereinafter referred to as services).
 Interaction with the server is performed according to the following general scheme:
 - get a list of services (GET), determine the URI of the service;
 - create a task for the service (POST), get a URI for the job files;